LucasSilvaFerreira/BOMBERMAN-Reinforcement-Learning-Q-Learning/README.md

 # Q-Learning_BOMBERMAN
-Using Reinforcment Q-learning to teach a AI agent how to play from scratch a simple a BomberMan game clone
+Using Reinforcment Q-learning to teach an AI agent how to play from scratch a simple  BomberMan game clone

-This is a simple Q-learning algorythm in python to learn how to play a generic bomberman clone.
+This is a simple Q-learning algorythm in python to teach an AI  how to play a generic bomberman clone.

 The bomberman enviroment and its render were created in pure python.

 The sprites were created by the user __VOXEL__ and released at http://ludumdare.com/compo/2015/05/05/minild-59-swapshop/ gamejam.